 Walk to Park Distillery Restaurant & Bar (locally made spirits) or The Radiant (according to Banff and Lake Louise Tourism, “Their cocktails and cheese boards are amazing!”) for after-dinner drinks.

 Enjoy brunch at Farm + Fire (open 8 am – 2 pm), or coffee and a muffin at Good Earth Coffeehouse.
 Both are located at Elk + Avenue Hotel.

 Get lunch to go from Wild Flour Artisan Bakery Cafe.
 There’s also an IGA grocery store beside Elk + Avenue if you need hiking snacks.

 Hike around Johnson Lake for great views of hoodoos and Mount Rundle, and look for the old hermit cabin on the south side of the lake.
 2.8 km loop, minimal elevation gain.
 For a longer hike, try C Level Cirque (3.9 km one way, 450 metres elevation gain).

-Go on a driving tour of Lake Minnewanka Scenic Drive, and stop at Two Jack Lake and Lake Minnewanka (Stewart Canyon is a short and scenic trail along the lakeshore).
+Next, go on a driving tour of Lake Minnewanka Scenic Drive, and stop at Two Jack Lake and Lake Minnewanka (Stewart Canyon is a short and scenic trail along the lakeshore).
 Before driving back to Banff, stretch your legs at Cascade Falls (short, steep hike to the base of the falls) or Cascade Ponds.
 Observe the speed limit and keep an eye out for elk, deer, and bighorn sheep.

-For a bird’s eye view of Banff, take the Banff Gondola to the top of Sulphur Mountain and walk the boardwalk to Sanson’s Peak (500 metres one way with 368 stairs – wear flats!).
+For a bird’s eye view of Banff, take the Banff Gondola to the top of Sulphur Mountain and walk the boardwalk to Sanson’s Peak.
+The boardwalk is 500 metres one way with 368 stairs; wear flats!

-Have dinner with the best view in Banff at award winning Sky Bistro.
+Last but not least, have dinner with the best view in Banff at award-winning Sky Bistro.
 The food is as wonderful as the vistas from the floor-to-ceiling windows!
 Reservations recommended.